 4) Get creative

-If you’d prefer to do your own media outreach, you can use our custom media lists and our media database of over 1 million contacts to connect with journalists.
+If you’d prefer to do your media outreach, you can use our custom media lists and our media database of over 1 million contacts to connect with journalists.
 Check out our packages and start generating publicity for your brand today.

 Conclusion: